sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 ```

 Above, we have defined the necessary constants to use in the form.
 It is
-good to note that the EditListingRulesForm component receives an
+good to note that the EditListingAccessoriesForm component receives an
-_onSubmit_ prop, defined in EditListingRulesPanel, that gets passed
+_onSubmit_ prop, defined in EditListingAccessoriesPanel, that gets
-directly to the FinalForm component.
-The FinalForm component wraps that
+passed directly to the FinalForm component.
+The FinalForm component
-prop as the _handleSubmit_ form render prop, which we then pass to the
+wraps that prop as the _handleSubmit_ form render prop, which we then
-actual Form as _onSubmit_.
+pass to the actual Form as _onSubmit_.

 The form itself contains only one text field, and the submit button.
 In
 addition, we show any errors from props.